 - 6.5.6.9.2 Preparation of the IBC for test - (a) Metal IBCs: the IBC shall be filled to not less than 95% of its maximum capacity for solids or 98% of its maximum capacity for liquids.
 Pressure-relief devices shall be removed and their apertures plugged, or shall be rendered inoperative; - (b) Flexible IBCs: the IBC shall be filled to the maximum permissible gross mass, the contents being evenly distributed; - (c) Rigid plastics and composite IBCs: the IBC shall be filled to not less than 95% of its maximum capacity for solids or 98% of its maximum capacity for liquids.
-Arrangements provided for pressure relief may be removed and plugged or rendered inoperative.
+Arrangements provided for pressure-relief may be removed and plugged or rendered inoperative.
 Testing of IBCs shall be carried out when the temperature of the test sample and its contents has been reduced to minus 18 °C or lower.
 Where test samples of composite IBCs are prepared in this way the conditioning specified in 6.5.6.3.1 may be waived.
 Test liquids shall be kept in the liquid state, if necessary by the addition of anti-freeze.
 This conditioning may be disregarded if the materials in question are of sufficient ductility and tensile strength at low temperatures; - (d) Fibreboard and wooden IBCs: The IBC shall be filled to not less than 95% of its maximum capacity.

-The IBC shall be dropped on its base onto a rigid, non-resilient, smooth, flat and horizontal surface in such a manner as to ensure that the point of impact is that part of the base of the IBC considered to be the most vulnerable.
-IBCs of 0.45 m^3 or less capacity shall also be dropped:
+The IBC shall be dropped on its base onto a non-resilient, horizontal, flat, massive and rigid surface in conformity with the requirements of 6.1.5.3.4, in such a manner as to ensure that the point of impact is that part of the base of the IBC considered to be the most vulnerable.
+IBCs of $0.45 \text{ m}^3$ or less capacity shall also be dropped:

-- (a) Metal IBCs: on the most vulnerable part other than the part of the base tested in the first drop; - (b) Flexible IBCs: on the most vulnerable side;

-(c) Rigid plastics, composite, fibreboard and wooden IBCs: flat on a side, flat on the top and on a corner.
+- (a) Metal IBCs: on the most vulnerable part other than the part of the base tested in the first drop; - (b) Flexible IBCs: on the most vulnerable side; - (c) Rigid plastics, composite, fibreboard and wooden IBCs: flat on a side, flat on the top and on a corner.